 - Select the date range of the medications being setup or reviewed.
 The resident's medications will then populate.

 - You are able to select each medication and document the setup or review.
-If the medication is a controlled medication, you have the ability to enter a count
+If the medication is a controlled medication, you may enter a count

-- If your database has the Dosage Box configuration, nurses will be subtracting the number he/she is setting up and entering the total number remaining.
-In Dosage Box configuration, meds are grouped for administration and so staff will NOT be asked to perform a count when administering scheduled medications.
+- For the Dosage Box configuration, nurses will subtract the number he/she is setting up and enter the total number remaining.
+(In Dosage Box configuration, meds are grouped for administration and so staff will NOT be asked to perform a count when administering scheduled medications.)

-- If using the Standard EMAR configuration, the nurse will simply be entering the total count on hand.
-Staff will be subtracting each dose upon administration.
+- For the Standard EMAR configuration, the nurse will enter the total count on hand.
+Staff will subtract each dose upon administration.

 - An optional note can be entered if needed.